phanerka/link-stash/Lediting/2. Region Making/Mod support/Setting up dependencies.md

-are set up via modinjo.json.
+Are set up via `modinfo.json`.

 2 types:
-- hard dependencies - required to be enabled, your mod wont be enabled otherwise.
+- hard dependencies - your mod HAS to be enabled with dependency.
 	Related keys: `requirements` (for mod IDs), `requirements_names` (for user-friendly mod name)
-- soft dependencies - not required to be enabled with your mod Related keys: `priorities` (for mod IDs)
+- soft dependencies - you mod can be enabled without dependency, however enabling dependency will provide more features in your mod.
+	Related keys: `priorities` (for mod IDs)
 	If possible, it's better to set MSC as soft dependency to not leave your mod behind paywall.